hlee443/PathFinder-Athena/README.md

 - git checkout -B ComponentName

-- Create a new folder with the component name inside the src/components/(atoms/molecules/organism) folder.
-This folder will hold the new component's (.jsx), (.css), (.stories.js), and (.spec.js) files.
+- Create a new folder with the component name inside the src/components folder.
+This folder will hold the new component's (.jsx), (.stories.js), and (.spec.js) files.

 ### Deployment